 Consistency is a huge challenge for every parent.

 Why these two things?
-Because I’ve found knowledge, coupled with action, breeds consistency.
+Because I’ve found knowledge, coupled with action, breeds consistency and one without the other is an exercise in futility.

 Being consistent in the work shaping our children is not easy but it is possible!
 Here are a few of my favorite resources to help you be consistent in your parenting.